Master Services Agreement

 8. Representations and Warranties

-8.1 Company’s Representations and Warranties: Company represents and warrants that:
+8.1 Company’s Representations and Warranties.
+Company represents and warrants that:

-9.1 Claims Against Client.
+1.1 Claims Against Client.

 9.2 Claims Against Company.

-10. Limitation of Liability
+10. Limitations of Liability

-NEITHER PARTY WILL BE LIABLE UNDER THIS AGREEMENT FOR ANY INDIRECT, SPECIAL, INCIDENTAL, OR CONSEQUENTIAL DAMAGES OF ANY KIND REGARDLESS OF THE FORM OF ACTION WHETHER IN CONTRACT, TORT (INCLUDING NEGLIGENCE), STRICT PRODUCT LIABILITY, OR OTHERWISE, EVEN IF SUCH PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
-IN NO EVENT SHALL EITHER PARTY’S AGGREGATE LIABILITY UNDER THIS AGREEMENT EXCEED FIVE TIMES THE FEES PAID TO COMPANY HEREUNDER.
-THESE LIMITATIONS OF LIABILITY DO NOT APPLY TO LIABILITY ARISING FROM A PARTY’S BREACH OF ITS OBLIGATIONS UNDER SECTION 5 OR A PARTY’S OBLIGATIONS UNDER SECTION 8.
+10.1 Waiver.
+NEITHER PARTY WILL BE LIABLE UNDER THIS AGREEMENT FOR ANY INDIRECT, SPECIAL, INCIDENTAL, OR CONSEQUENTIAL DAMAGES OF ANY KIND REGARDLESS OF THE FORM OF ACTION WHETHER IN CONTRACT, TORT (INCLUDING NEGLIGENCE), STRICT PRODUCT LIABILITY, OR OTHERWISE, EVEN IF SUCH PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES; PROVIDED, HOWEVER, THAT THIS PARAGRAPH WILL NOT DIMINISH EITHER PARTY’S (a) LIABILITY FOR ANY BREACH OF ITS CONFIDENTIALITY OBLIGATIONS UNDER THIS AGREEMENT; (b) LIABILITY FOR ITS INFRINGEMENT OR MISAPPROPRIATION OF ANY PROPRIETARY RIGHTS OF THE OTHER PARTY; OR (c) INDEMNIFICATION OBLIGATIONS UNDER SECTION 9.

-12. Acceptable Use
+11. Acceptable Use

-12.1 Security Violations.
+11.2 Security Violations.
 You may not use the Services to violate the security or integrity of any network, computer or communications system, software application, or network computing device (collectively “System”).
 Prohibited activities include:

 (b) Interception – Monitoring of data or traffic on a System without permission.

-(a) Illegal Activities – Any illegal activities, including advertising, transmitting, or otherwise making available gambling sites or services or disseminating, promoting or facilitating child pornography.
+(d) Illegal Activities – Any illegal activities, including advertising, transmitting, or otherwise making available gambling sites or services or disseminating, promoting or facilitating child pornography.

-12.3 Copyrighted Materials.
+11.3 Copyrighted Materials.
 In accordance with the Digital Millennium Copyright Act of 1998, the text of which may be found on the U.S. Copyright Office website at http://www.copyright.gov/legislation/dmca.pdf we will respond expeditiously to any claims of copyright infringement related to our services if such claims are properly reported.

-13.2 Choice of Law.
+12.2 Choice of Law.
 This Agreement is to be governed by and construed in accordance with the laws of the State of Delaware without reference to any principles of conflicts of laws, which might cause the application of the laws of another state.

-13.4 Assignment.
-Neither party shall have the right to assign or transfer this Agreement or any of its rights under the Agreement without the other party’s prior written consent, which consent shall not be unreasonably withheld or delayed; except that a party may assign this Agreement, without consent, to any successor to all or substantially all its business or assets to which this Agreement relates, whether by merger, sale of assets, sale of stock, reorganization or otherwise.
+12.4 Assignment.
+Neither party shall have the right to assign or transfer this Agreement or any of its rights under the Agreement without the other party’s prior written consent, which consent shall not be unreasonably withheld or delayed; except that Company may assign this Agreement, without consent, to any successor to all or substantially all its business or assets to which this Agreement relates, whether by merger, sale of assets, sale of stock, reorganization or otherwise.
 Any attempted assignment or transfer in violation of the foregoing will be null and void.
 This Agreement is binding upon and inures to the benefit of the parties, and to their permitted successors and assigns.

-13.6 Waivers.
+12.7 Waivers.
 No delay or failure of a party to exercise any of its rights, powers or remedies or to require satisfaction of a condition under this Agreement will impair any such right, power, remedy, or condition, nor will any delay or omission be construed to be a waiver of any breach, default or noncompliance under this Agreement.
 Any waiver or failure to enforce any provision of this Agreement on one occasion will not be deemed a waiver of any other provision or of the same provision on any other occasion.
 To be effective, a waiver must be in writing signed by the party granting the waiver and will be effective only to the extent specifically set forth in such writing.

-13.7 Severability.
+12.8 Severability.
 If a provision of this Agreement is unenforceable, invalid, or illegal, then the intent of the parties is that (a) the validity, legality, and enforceability of the remaining provisions of the Agreement are not affected or impacted in any way and the remainder of this Agreement is enforceable between the parties, and (b) the unenforceable, invalid, or illegal provision will be modified and interpreted to accomplish the objectives of such provision to the greatest extent possible under applicable law.

-13.8 Construction.
+12.9 Construction.
 The headings of sections of this Agreement are for convenience and are not to be used in interpreting this Agreement.
 As used in this Agreement, the word “including” means “including but not limited to.”